hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 Now that we have completed most of the variant calling workflow, we would like to explore ways to automate it to make future runs identical and also minimize downtime in the workflow.
 Automating this workflow with consist of three parts:

-1) Editing our `sbatch` submission scripts to accept positional parameters for variable
+**1)** Editing our `sbatch` submission scripts to accept positional parameters for variables

-2) Creating a wrapper script to execute each script with the appropriate parameters
+**2)** Creating a wrapper script to execute each script with the appropriate parameters

-3) Using the `--dependency` option in `sbatch` to construct dependent pipeline for scripts that have diffent computational requirements
+**3)** Using the `--dependency` option in `sbatch` to construct a dependent pipeline for scripts that have diffent computational requirements

 The workflow and methodolgies we used up to this point are completely fine and could work for you.
-However, you may have many scripts that you need to create if you have many samples and that can be cumbersome, so we are going to introduce this way of automating the process.
+However, you may have many scripts that you need to create if you have many samples then that can be cumbersome, so we are going to introduce this way of automating the process.

 ### Editing our `sbatch` Submission Scripts